MandrileNico/First_HTML_Page/README.md

 ---
 ## Coments
-Index: In the left colum, i put images because i don't know use java script yet.
+Index: In the left colum, i put images because i want to use dinamyc charts.
 That was a compromise solution.
+Js: In the verificacion of subcription, the mail verification is poor because i don't use regular expresion to check the values.
+I will added soon.
 ---
 ## Author
 Mandrile Nicolás